serinko/python_math_adventures/part_2/chapter_5/README.md

-    # Loop over circleList to make a trail
+    # Loop over circleList to make a trail, using enumerate
     for i,c in enumerate(circleList):
         # small circle for trail:
         ellipse(400+i,c,5,5)